jradd/django-newproj-template/readme.md

 ### Fabfile

+This project includes a default fabfile, the primary use of which is deploying changes to a remote server or servers.
+The file is broken into "public" and "private" methods which can be bundled into custom commands or expanded on.
+The public methods are [documented](#fabric-command-tips) below.

 #### Configuration

 Setup the necessary environments.
 The framework for the first, production() is sketched out in _fabfile.py_, just fill in the blanks.